TVNZ 1: 1980–present: TVNZ

 Logo used from 1 July 2013 until 30 September 2016.

 In 1980, the two television channels merged to form Television New Zealand, with the purpose of finally providing a dividend to the Government.
 The merger was promised to provide 'complementary programming' for both channels.
 The channel was renamed as "Television One" until early 1995, when it was announced on-air as just "TV One".

 Regional news programming was reintroduced from 31 March 1980 screening at 7.30pm for half an hour.
 The regional programmes broadcast from the four main TVNZ studios in Auckland (Top Half), Wellington (Today Tonight), Christchurch (The Mainland Touch) and Dunedin (7.30 South).

 Children's news programme Video Dispatch started in 1980 with Dick Weir as the presenter.
 It aired twice a week in the afternoon.
 The initial editor was Chris Mitson, later replaced in 1982 by Chris Shellock and David Shellock.
 Mitson came up with the programme's name while he was at a pub.

 In 1982, the regional programmes were incorporated into the network news bulletin with 7.30 South rebranded as The South Tonight.
 Each region would break out from the network news for a 20-minute regional programme before returning to the network news for the weather.
 In 1989 the regional programmes were transferred to Network Two in the new timeslot of 5.45pm, and Top Half and Today Tonight were axed later that year.
 In 1990, The Mainland Touch and The South Tonight were transferred back to Television One and screened immediately after the Māori news programme Te Karere (live at 5.20pm in the North Island, delayed at 5.35pm in the South Island) and before the network news.
 Both programmes were axed altogether at the end of 1990.

 The channel started 24-hour broadcasts on 19 March 1995, beginning to relay BBC World overnight.

 TV One was repositioned in 1997, increasing the amount of New Zealand programmes, news and current affairs programming and sports.
 TVNZ also introduced Breakfast as part of the plan.

 In August 2008, TV One, along with TV2, moved to 720p high-definition for the start of the 2008 Summer Olympics in Beijing.
 Both channels were originally only available in high-definition on the Freeview HD platform, before commencing high-definition broadcasts on the Sky platform on 1 June 2009 now moved to 1080i in August 2010.

+On 28 November 2025, at 7'o'clock New Zealand Daylight Time, Simon Dallow officially retired after 30 years of being a journalist.

 In October 2016, the channel was renamed TVNZ 1.